 Whether you’re building apps for iOS, Android, Windows, the web – or all of the above – the latest release of MobileTogether adds a mix of features that elevate programming on the platform to the next level and give developers easy access to the latest mobile device trends.

 MobileTogether includes a host of controls for designing your app UI and defining its behavior.
 New Control Templates give you the ability to specify dynamic control behavior and group multiple controls into templates.
 These Control Templates can then be reused in different places in your app through the use of Placeholder Controls.
 In addition to making it easy to reuse components, Control Templates accept parameters so they can function differently in different contexts.

-Control Templates and Placeholder Controls accelerate app development by enabling you to:
+Control Templates and Placeholder Controls accelerate low code app development by enabling you to:

 - Create new controls by grouping individual controls into templates

 - Reuse a Control Template at different locations in the design

 - Change the design of a page by switching templates